chrisjd20/moonsimdata/character_wide_cards/README.md

 ### Usage
 1. Characters load automatically from `moonstone_data.json`
 2. Use search/filter to find characters
+3. **(Optional)** Click "Show Images" to see character card thumbnails
-3. Click cards to select/deselect (checkboxes)
+4. Click cards to select/deselect (checkboxes)
+5. Click expand icon (⛶) on any card to view full-size image
-4. Choose PDF format(s) in right panel
+6. Choose PDF format(s) in right panel
-5. Click "Preview" to see first page layout
+7. Click "Preview" to see first page layout
-6. Click "Generate PDFs" to download
+8. Click "Generate PDFs" to download

 ### Technical Details
 - **Bootstrap 5** for UI styling